-The PCRF Emulator provides policy and charging control services for PDN Gateway testing in LTE networks, GGSN testing in UMTS networks, and CSCF testing in the IMS.
+The Policy and Charging Rules Function (PCRF) Emulator provides policy and charging control services for PDN Gateway testing in LTE networks, GGSN testing in UMTS networks, and CSCF testing in the IMS.
 Use the PCRF Emulator to validate Policy Control Enforcement Function (PCEF) and Application Function (AF) performance and policy compliance in a realistic network environment with a mix of subscriber profiles and services, replicating a deployed configuration.
 Setup realistic network testing scenarios, such as VoLTE testing.

 Network Interface Support

 The PCRF Emulator executes procedures based on configurable subscriber profiles and service profiles, responding to requests and reports from PCEFs and AFs and eliminating the need to dedicate a production server to lab activities.
 The following procedures are supported:

 - Provisioning of PCC rules (Gx pull and push procedures, S9, Sd);

 - Provisioning of charging related information (Gx, Rx);

 - Provisioning of authorized Quality of Service (Gx);

 - Modification of session information (Rx);

 - Subscription to notification of signalling path status (Rx);